KCND-TV: Subsequent Pembina station

 In May 1974, John Boler, the founder and then-owner of Valley City–Fargo CBS affiliate KXJB-TV informed both the FCC and the Winnipeg newspapers that he intended to apply for a new channel 12 license if KCND-TV went off the air, or make his own offer to purchase the station if the McLendon-Canwest agreement fell through.
 Boler's North American Communications Corp. initially applied for a license in April 1978, intending to operate the new station as a KXJB satellite.
 As this complicated Boler's negotiations to sell his majority shareholding in KXJB to the Central Minnesota Television Co., the application was withdrawn that June.

 A second application, filed in November 1979, resulted in Boler and fellow investors Jack Wood and Robert Alphson being awarded a license in 1981 to start a new channel 12 station at Pembina.
-In issuing the license, the FCC dismissed objections filed by Canwest and by KTHI-TV Fargo owner Spokane Television, Inc., both opposing the establishment of a new Pembina station on competitive grounds.
-After receiving the license, Wood unsuccessfully approached Canwest with an offer to purchase the KCND tower, then still standing near Pembina but awaiting the move to a site near Minnedosa, Man. that would extend CKND coverage into western Manitoba beginning in September 1982.
+In issuing the license, the FCC dismissed objections filed by Canwest and by KTHI-TV owner Spokane Television, Inc., both opposing the establishment of a new Pembina station on competitive grounds.
+After receiving the license, Wood unsuccessfully approached Canwest with an offer to purchase the KCND tower, then still standing near Pembina but awaiting the move to a site near Minnedosa, Manitoba that would extend CKND coverage into western Manitoba beginning in September 1982.

 The new station, using the call letters KWBA, was originally expected to begin broadcasting in the summer of 1982, operating as a conventional television station during the day and as a pay-TV station offering commercial-free full-length movies after 7 p.m.
 The introduction of pay-TV in Canada at about the same time, and poor consumer uptake for early Canadian pay-TV outlets such as the short-lived C Channel, convinced the investors that a pay-TV station broadcasting into Canada from Pembina, North Dakota, would not be viable.
 Consequently, the construction permit was transferred to the Boler-owned Fargo Broadcasting Corporation, operators of Fargo, North Dakota independent station KVRR, in mid-1985, and the proposed call letters were changed from KWBA to KNRR that September.

 KNRR signed on January 1, 1986, using a tower built at the same location and to approximately the same height as the by-then dismantled KCND-TV tower.
 It was and remains a satellite of KVRR in Fargo, which was an independent station when KNRR began broadcasting, but became a charter affiliate of the Fox television network later in 1986.

 Canadian broadcast regulators, concerned that KNRR planned to compete directly with Canadian TV stations for audience share and local advertising dollars as KCND had done, refused to authorize either KNRR or its sister stations for distribution on Canadian cable systems, limiting KNRR's reach to a very small Canadian audience.